 What opportunities does a Maths Hub provide?

 All hubs encourage schools in the areas they serve to get in touch to find out more about the CPD and other activities they offer.
-Each year, there are projects that are available nationwide through Work Groups in every hub.
-Some Work Groups are unique to particular hubs.
+Each year, there are projects that are available nationwide in every hub.
+The projects take the form of one of three types of professional development activity.
+Some Work Groups - one of the forms of CPD - are unique to particular hubs.

 Hubs also run conferences, exchanges, network meetings and other opportunities for professional collaboration.